nim-lang/Nim/doc/manual.rst

   # Also allowed:
   ord(Direction.west) == 3

-Thus, north < east < south < west.
+The implied order is: north < east < south < west.
 The comparison operators can be used with enumeration types.
 Instead of `north` etc, the enum value can also be qualified with the enum type that it resides in, `Direction.north`.